minerllabs/minerl/docs/source/index.rst

 What is MineRL
 ---------------

-MineRL is a rich python3 library which provides a gym-like interface for interacting with the videogame Minecraft.
+MineRL is a rich Python 3 library which provides a `OpenAI Gym`_ interface for interacting with the video game Minecraft, accompanied with datasets of human gameplay.

 Started as a research project at Carnegie Mellon University, MineRL aims to assist in the develpment of various aspects of artificial intelligence within Minecraft.